chaw-thiri/Objected-Oriented-Programming-/README.md

 PDF files : questions with testcases
 CPP files : answers (and code explanation for the complex exercises)
 ### Tips
-There are BIG 3 in C++, include them whenever you use OOP(classes)
+There are BIG 3 in C++, include them whenever you use OOP(classes) : **copy constructor , destructor, overloaded assignment operator**
-* copy constructor
+* Use a copy constructor whenever there is dynamic data in your code.
-* destructor
-* overloaded assignment operator

 ### How to use💡
 Each lab focuses on specific topic, however complexity of each lab grow in ascending order.